orta/ORStackView/README.md

 [![Platform](http://cocoapod-badges.herokuapp.com/p/ORStackView/badge.png)](http://cocoadocs.org/docsets/ORStackView)

 Makes setting up a collection of stacked views simple.
-Uses [FLKAutoLayout](https://github.com/dkduck/FLKAutoLayout) to simplify the API, you should probably be using.
+Uses [FLKAutoLayout](https://github.com/dkduck/FLKAutoLayout) to simplify the API, you should probably be using it anyway.
+Depending on demand this can be switched out.
+If you're interested in more information you can read  [ORStackView.h](https://github.com/orta/ORStackView/blob/master/Classes/ios/ORStackView.h)

 ```objc
 - (void)loadView